 "My Lady," the nymph said, "Th-there is someone here to—"

-"Deme," he said, removing his helm and roughly shaking out his hair, "We're on more familiar terms than that.
-I was— am— your ally.
-Please, I am Aidon to you. "
+"Deme," he said informally, removing his helm and shaking out his hair, "Please, I'm Aidon to you.
+I was— I am your ally, even still. "

-"Not any longer.
-I will not have that familiarity with any of you.
+"I will have no such familiarity with any of you.
 Keep your war and your scheming to yourselves.
 I'll have no part of it."

 "Address me by my proper name, my lord."